Dietetics Masters - MSc/PgD

 Masters in Dietetics:

-The MSc Dietetics can only accept applicants who have already achieved a PgDip Dietetics as it only offers dissertation module.
+The MSc Dietetics can only accept applicants who have already achieved a PgDip Dietetics as it only offers the modules that comprise the Master’s Project.

 This module is self-directed research, with contact points with the tutor throughout the year.
 Many students complete the Masters degree while working within the NHS so flexibility with contact is required.